 Most brand marketing buys proximity to culture.
 A sponsorship badge.
 A creator post.
 A moment in the right room.

-Proximity is not the same as belonging.
-And the audiences that actually matter have always known the difference.
+Proximity is not the same as belonging, and the people you are trying to reach have always known the difference.

-Built on the kind of work that earns it.
-At the point where music, sport, fashion and entertainment stopped being sectors and became the primary language brands use to reach people who have stopped listening to advertising.
+Working at the point where music, sport, fashion and entertainment stopped being separate sectors and became the primary language brands use to reach people who can see a campaign coming.

 Hendrick's Gin.
 BACARDÍ. adidas.
 Y-3.
 Hull City AFC.
 Wilderness Festival.
 MAMA Group.
 Warner Music.
 Endemol.